Planning for the tool show

 Planning for the show will make a huge difference in the profitability of your business.
 Like most things in business, no plan leads to almost certain failure.
 There's a list of important things you can do to make the most of the event.
 Some of the planning for the next year, start the week you return to your route.

-About a month prior to the show, start talking with your customer's about upcoming needs.
-Explain thisonce a year event will provide the biggest savings on most every tool, toolbox and equipment.
-Plant theseed of making that purchase at what's most likely the lowest price of the year.
+About a month prior to the show, start talking with your customers about upcoming needs.
+Explain this once-a-year event will provide the biggest savings on almost every tool, toolbox and piece of equipment.
+Plant the seed of making that purchase at what's most likely the lowest price of the year.
 Many times I've made large purchase sales by calling my customer while being on the floor of the show.
 If your customer is on the fence about the purchase, that call could very well close the deal.

 About the Author